spijkers09/esp8266_p1meter-ISKRA-AM550/README.md

 - To check if everything is up and running you can listen to the MQTT topic `hass/status`, on startup a single message is sent.

 ## Connecting to the P1 meter
-Connect the esp8266 to an RJ11 cable/connector following the diagram.
+Connect the esp8266 to an RJ12 cable/connector following the diagram.

+3 April 2025: I will share my drawings soon.

 **Note: when using a 4-pin RJ11 connector (instead of a 6-pin connector), pin 1 and 6 are the pins that are not present, so the first pin is pin 2 and the last pin is pin 5**